-- 6.2 The TPC will be responsible for undertaking monitoring of the Travel Plan.
+- The TPC will be responsible for undertaking monitoring of the Travel Plan.
 Developers are required to undertake biennial traffic counts for a minimum period of 5 years.
 The initial traffic count should be conducted by the TPC at an agreed time with HCC.
-Traffic counts must be undertaken at all site access points (entry and exit), including pedestrian and cycling routes which lead to a service or amenity. - 6.3 Results of all surveys should be submitted to the Hertfordshire County Council Sustainable Travel Planning Team in the form of a report for review, in line with when surveys are undertaken. - 6.4 If the trip data collected does not meet the predicted trip rates as set out in the original Transport Assessment / Residential Travel Plan, then the Residential Travel Plan Co-Ordinator will be expected to conduct written and/or Face-to-Face Travel Surveys at a time agreed with Hertfordshire County Council.
-This is to achieve a better understanding as to why a mode is being used and will also give the Residential Travel Plan Co-Ordinator an opportunity to conduct Personalised Travel Planning. - 6.5 Travel Surveys should be organised and conducted on the 1st, 3rd and 5th anniversary of first occupation to identify traffic flows and mode share data. - 6.6 The Travel Survey(s) should be distributed / directed at all residents travelling to and from the site; asking them how they would prefer to travel, any travel or transport issues they have encountered, and their attitudes towards sustainable modes of travel. - 6.7 Travel Plan Reports must be summited to the Hertfordshire County Council Sustainable Travel Planning Team for review.
-The data provided will be used to identify the progress of the Residential Travel Plan against its targets and objectives. - 6.8 If the traffic generation rates predicted are not being achieved, then revised measures will be agreed by the Sustainable Travel Planning Team and implemented by the Residential Travel Plan Co-ordinator to reduce travel to the site by the private car.
-Additional measures identified must be agreed by Hertfordshire County Council prior to implementation. - 6.9 Following the initial baseline survey, the Travel Plan Co-ordinator will prepare the Full Residential Travel Plan, which will identify and confirm the site-specific targets which will be discussed and agreed with Hertfordshire County Council.
+Traffic counts must be undertaken at all site access points (entry and exit), including pedestrian and cycling routes which lead to a service or amenity. - Results of all surveys should be submitted to the Hertfordshire County Council Sustainable Travel Planning Team in the form of a report for review, in line with when surveys are undertaken.
+Annual reviews will be undertaken even is a traffic survey is not completed in that year then an occupier survey should be undertaken.
+An annual report will be submitted to HCC within three months of the survey completion.
+It is recognised that an evaluation and support fee will be secured by HCC through the s106 agreement in relation to this Travel Plan. - 6.4 If the trip data collected does not meet the predicted trip rates as set out in the original Transport Assessment / Residential Travel Plan, then the Residential Travel Plan Co-Ordinator will be expected to conduct written and / or Face-to-Face Travel Surveys at a time agreed with Hertfordshire County Council.
+This is to achieve a better understanding as to why a mode is being used and will also give the Residential Travel Plan Co-Ordinator an opportunity to conduct Personalised Travel Planning. - 6.5 Traffic Surveys should be organised and conducted on the 1st, 3rd and 5th anniversary of first occupation to identify traffic flows and mode share data.
+Travel surveys should be undertaken annually. - The Travel Survey(s) should be distributed / directed at all residents travelling to and from the site; asking them how they would prefer to travel, any travel or transport issues they have encountered, and their attitudes towards sustainable modes of travel. - Travel Plan Reports must be summitted to the Hertfordshire County Council Sustainable Travel Planning Team for review.
+The data provided will be used to identify the progress of the Residential Travel Plan against its targets and objectives. - 6.8 If the traffic generation rates predicted are not being achieved, then revised measures will be agreed by the Sustainable Travel Planning Team and implemented by the Residential Travel

+- Plan Co-ordinator to reduce travel to the site by the private car.
+Additional measures identified must be agreed by Hertfordshire County Council prior to implementation. - Following the initial baseline survey, the Travel Plan Co-ordinator will prepare the Full Residential Travel Plan, which will identify and confirm the site-specific targets which will be discussed and agreed with Hertfordshire County Council.
 It will include a summary of the baseline data and details of any measures that have already been implemented or are due to be implemented in the future.